Trinity House of Leith: Masters and Mariners of Leith

 Concerned to improve safety at sea, Trinity House established the first formal nautical training in the country and licensed pilots for the Forth and around the Scottish coast.
 By collecting Licht Money (light money), by the 17th century they were maintaining primitive coal-fired lights in the Forth.
 In the 19th century, Trinity House was involved in the planning and funding of new and more reliable lighthouses that took advantage of improvements in technology.
 These included the Bell Rock lighthouse, Fidra lighthouse and the Isle of May lighthouse.

 On 29 June 1797 the Corporation of the Trinity House of Leith was granted a royal charter.
 This transformed the body from merely a corporation in name, of charitable status, to a true corporation.
 At this stage they obtained extra functions, such as choosing and licensing harbour pilots.
 They also had their tax powers ratified, charging one penny for every ton of goods unloaded, with this money being used to relieve the poor.
 Additionally, each shipmaster had to pay 6d per year, this money specifically being redistributed to poor seamen.

 In the 18th century, The Masters and Mariners invested in land, which became known as Trinity Mains, near the village of Newhaven.
 This land later developed into a suburb of Leith and into the district of Trinity.

-As a result of the requirement for formal qualifications stipulated in the Merchant Seamen Act 1844, in 1855 Trinity House and other Leith organisations founded the Leith Navigational School (also called the Government Navigation School), based at a room at St Ninian's Church (also called the Mariners' Church), on Commercial Street.
+As a result of the requirement for formal qualifications stipulated in the Merchant Seamen Act 1844 (7 & 8 Vict. c.
+112), in 1855 Trinity House and other Leith organisations founded the Leith Navigational School (also called the Government Navigation School), based at a room at St Ninian's Church (also called the Mariners' Church), on Commercial Street.
 In 1903 Leith Navigation School came under the control of the Scottish Education Department, and the name was changed to Leith Nautical College (since merged to become part of Jewel & Esk College, which in 2012 merged to become Edinburgh College).

 After prime gilt was abolished in 1862, Trinity House had to depend on property income to meet its pension payments and other commitments.